boginw/P5/report/2 Iteration 1/Hardware Analysis/EV3 Analysis.md

 \*\* For host communication.

-#### Test methodology
+#### Test Methodology
 For testing the memory of the EV3 with leJOS, two sub-tests, one for the heap size and one for the stack size, will be conducted to minimize the noise in the measurements.

 For testing the size of the heap, a small program was developed, utilizing dynamic memory allocation.
 This utilization is done by creating a linked list of bytes, and adding a new byte to the head of that linked list until the program throws an `OutOfMemoryError` exception.
 The exception is then caught, and the memory usage is recorded by utilizing the Java Runtime object.

 Through leJOS a Java Virtual Machine is introduced, which in turn introduces a garbage collector.
 This garbage collector hinders the possibility to naïvely place a new byte in the heap for every step, as these bytes would not be kept "alive" throughout the entire run of the program.
-To compensate for the garbage collector, a linked list is used, which ensures that the references for every byte are kept alive, albeit at the cost of a memory overhead.
+A linked list is used to compensate for the garbage collection,  which ensures that the references for every byte are kept alive, albeit at the cost of a memory overhead.
-In pracsis, this does not allow for the amount of used memory to increase by one byte per step, which is a trade-off.
-This trade-off is considered resonable by the group, since the overhead is expected to be relatively low, and therefore the test should still be able to produce an acceptable result.
+In practice, this does not allow for the amount of used memory to increase by one byte per step, which is a trade-off.
+This trade-off is considered reasonable by the group since the overhead is expected to be relatively low, and therefore the test should still be able to produce an acceptable result.

 For testing the stack size, a different approach was used.
 Another small program was developed, in which a recursive method is invoked.
 This method takes an integer as input, stores it to a local variable, increments it by 1, and then invokes the method again with the new value.
 This never-ending recursion happens within a `try` block which ultimately catches a `StackOverflowError` exception.
 The Java Runtime object is then utilized to get information about the memory usages.

 #### Hypothesis
 Since the EV3 has 64 MB of RAM, according to the specifications provided by LEGO, it is assumed that this means 64 MB of physical RAM installed.
-This means that some of the RAM will be used by the operating system running on the device.
+This results in the assumption that some of the RAM will be used by the operating system running on the device.
 Since the group has chosen to use a third-party operating system, it is assumed that this OS is rather costly in RAM usage.
 Also, the chosen operating system runs a Java Virtual Machine, and this VM is assumed to take up even more RAM.

 Based on the above considerations, the group assumes that the operating system would occupy roughly 1/3 of the RAM, while 2/3 of the RAM will be available for utilization.
 Since LEGO specifies the EV3 brick to have 64 MB of RAM, it is therefore assumed that the operating system occupies around 21 MB of RAM, and around 43 MB is available for utilization.